-10. MENU MODE PROGRAMMING KEYSTROKES
+11. MENU MODE PROGRAMMING KEYSTROKES

-The five menu items on this page will appear first when the \ge MENU key is first pressed from the RUN mode if the following conditions apply:
+The five menu items on this page will appear first when the > MENU key is first pressed from the RUN mode if the following conditions apply:

 - 1. The transducer is a non-TEDS transducer or a TEDS transducer where Plug & Play operation has been disabled. - 2.
 The "Reading Coordinates of 2 Points" scaling method has been selected under SEtuP. - 3.
-Custom curve linearization has not been selected. - 4.
-If a menu item does not appear, please see "Keypad Lockouts" in Section 9 and the Loc_1 to Loc_4 digit details at the end of the current section.
+If a menu item does not appear, please see Loc_1 to Loc_4 digit details at the end of the current section.
+Also see Section 10, "Menu Mode Programming Fundamentals."